Skip to main content

 Content

 • Students are provided with an introduction to orchestration techniques and the arrangement of piano pieces.
-The study of the sections of the orchestra is provided, including strings, woodwind, brass and percussion.
+The sections of the symphony orchestra (strings, woodwind, brass and percussion) are studied.
 The layout of scores and notational conventions is examined.
 Historical examples are analysed: some may be from the Classical period but the main focus is on the late nineteenth and early twentieth centuries.
 Practical workshops may be given on an ad hoc basis.

 Learning Outcomes